shaojinn/NC-local-1D-velocity/README.md

+## NC-local-1D-velocity

-This is the archive of 1D velocity models by Chin et al (2025).
+This is the archive of 1D velocity models derived from local earthquakes and from Rayleigh wave dispersion curves by Chin et al (2025).

+## Table of contents

 [velocity1D.txt](velocity.txt)- Updated 1D Vp and Vs models using local earthquakes in southern New Caledonia.